rodneyshupe/Cookbook/Recipes/Sauces/CompoundButter.rst

 Directions
 ----------

-1. Once the butter is soft, blend in the sweet or savory ingredients.
-2. Put mixture in the middle of a large piece of saran or wax paper, roll into a tube and twist ends to make tight.
+1. Once the butter is soft, blend in the sweet or savoury ingredients.
+Put the mixture in the middle of a large piece of saran or wax paper, roll into a tube and twist the ends to make it tight.
-3. You could use right away, or refrigerate for up to a month or freeze for up to 3 months
+2. Use right away, or refrigerate for up to a month or freeze for up to 3 months.

 Variations
 ----------